nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL [t/TAG]…​`
 * Names cannot be more than 100 characters long.
-* Names are **case-sensitive**. eg. 'John Doe' is different from 'john doe'
+* Names are **case-sensitive**, for increased flexibility. eg. 'John Doe' is different from 'john doe'.
 * Guests with the exact same name cannot be added to the guest list.
 Users are advised to add their guests' last names or other identifiers if needed.
 * Phone numbers must be **exactly** 8 digits.
 * Tags must be created before they can be assigned to a guest.
 Refer to [newtag](#creating-a-new-tag-newtag) on how to create a tag.
 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A guest can have any number of tags (including 0)
+A guest can have any number of tags (including 0).
 </div>

 Examples:
-* `add n/John Doe p/98765432 e/johnd@example.com t/broom's side`
+* `add n/John Doe p/98765432 e/johnd@example.com t/groom's side`
 * `add n/Betsy Crowe p/81234567 e/betsycrowe@example.com t/bride's side`
 * `add n/Zeon p/81234567 e/zeon@example.com`